 I had a craving for a burger burger.
-Not a beet burger, or a falafel burger, or a black bean burger, or a curried eggplant burger–just a plain old burger that I could put on a bun with ketchup and pickles and not have the flavors clash or my daughter give me that look that says, “Okay, what does this one taste like.”
+Not a beet burger, or a falafel burger, or a black bean burger, or a curried eggplant burger–just a plain old veggie burger that I could put on a bun with ketchup and pickles and not have the flavors clash or my daughter give me that look that says, “Okay, what does this one taste like.”
 The kind that tastes like a burger.
-A veggie burger, that is.
+A lentil burger, that is.

 Whenever I open a can of chipotles in adobo sauce, I puree whatever I don’t use in the blender and then freeze it in an ice cube tray; then I pop the cubes out into a freezer bag to keep frozen until I need them.
 To make chipotle mayo, I defrost one cube (two tablespoons pureed chipotles) and add mayo to taste–in my case, I used about 1/2 cup of mayo for a pretty spicy sauce.

-I served the burgers on buns with all the usual accompaniments along with steamed broccoli and some oven fries.
+I served the lentil burgers on buns with all the usual accompaniments along with steamed broccoli and some oven fries.
 (I followed this hash brown recipe but cut Yukon gold potatoes into fry shapes and baked them for about 30 minutes).
 Leftovers were great for lunch the next day served bun-less atop lettuce and tomato with a little of the chipotle mayo, and if you can’t eat 6 of them within a week, they should freeze well.

 Savory Lentil-Mushroom Burgers